Working in Games

 As long as I work within the agreed-upon themes and constraints of a project or given task, I have a lot of creative freedom.
-A project is satisfying in proportion to the labor I put into it.
 I work with some incredibly talented and intelligent people who inspire me to be as good as they are.

 Collaboration and iteration are daily facts of life.
 Working closely with area designers and artists always yields better results than working alone.
 Lone-wolfing an assignment is a good way to avoid new ways of thinking and create future bugs.

 Even though I get to be a Narrative Designer, that doesn't mean I'm the only one telling a story.
 All of my co-workers are telling a story.
 They just use different tools.

 Narrative Design is hard work under tight deadlines.
 We wrestle with the competing objectives of writing impactful characters and offering player choice while also keeping the word count to a minimum.